 After you burn the image to CD/DVD or USB flash drive, and set your boot order accordingly, reboot your computer with media inside and you will be greeted by following grub screen.
 We need to use the first option, which will boot live session where you can try out the OS and install it

-Due to bandwidth restraints we are not posing entire picture of desktop, instead observe the install icon on following picture:
+Due to bandwidth restraints, we are not posting the entire picture of desktop, instead observe the install icon on the following picture:

 After clicking it you will get the window with sources above that will introduce you with available repository channels.
 We could use Jessie (which is Debian stable release), testing or Sid (which is Debian unstable).

 We are going to use Jessie, the stable release.
-In the next screen we get introduction about AntiX's Debian and Mepis heritage, we can simply click next there
+In the next screen we get an introduction about antiX's Debian and Mepis heritage, we can simply click next there

 And here we have regular disk operation options.
-Since use case for this distribution is primarily old computers which cant run new Windows 10 properly or at all, we wont bother with describing dual booting.
-We are just going to install AntiX to entire disk.
+Since use case for this distribution is primarily old computers which cant run new Windows 10 properly or at all, we won't bother with describing dual booting.
+We are just going to install antiX to the entire disk.